LAYELKMANOJ/LAYELKMANOJ/README.md

 A showcase of **UI/UX Design** projects, demonstrating my ability to design intuitive and user-friendly interfaces.Web designs is also my cup of coffee.

 ### 📁 DATA SCIENCE
- shocasing the intreset in data analysics and data science
+ Showcaseing the intreset in data analysics and data science
 ---

 ## 📊 GitHub Stats